By Loop Images Magazine

-Preparation and planning will make a good shoot production 70% of the time.
-The last 30% is energy, compassion and empathy.
+Preparation and planning will make a good shoot production 90% of the time.
+The last 10% is what you give it on the day.
 And, that bit of luck will make great images.

 How and where do you find inspiration?

-How has having a digital darkroom changed the way you shoot?
+How has having a digital workflow changed the way you shoot?

 Briefly, what is your workflow?